unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 # 2021-glacier-evolution-model

 This is the README for the 2021-glacier-evolution-model repository.
 It contains two scripts.
-Delta-H Parametrization and the built on it Delta-H Implementation.
+Delta-H Parameterization and the built on it Delta-H Implementation.

 ## Software

 Both skripts were written in Python 3.9. in the PyCharm 2020.3.3 Community Edition.

-## Delta-H Parametrization
+## Delta-H Parameterization

-This script includes the code for parametrizing individual glaciers according to Huss et al. 2010.
+This script includes the code for parameterizing individual glaciers according to Huss et al. 2010.
 Data used to run the script can be downloaded an preprocessed by your self or downloaded via a google drive folder where no preprocessing via GIS is neccesarry.
 To get access send a mail to jonas.schild@students.unibe.ch.
-With this script you can do the parametrization for all glaciers included in the Swiss Glacier Inventory 2016.
+With this script you can do the parameterization for all glaciers included in the Swiss Glacier Inventory 2016.

 ### Input data